-The Three Main Dangers at Texas State Fairs and Carnivals
+The Three Main Dangers of Rides at Texas State Fairs and Carnivals

-Well, first, the temporary nature of these rides makes them more dangerous than your average amusement park.
+The temporary nature of these rides makes them more dangerous than your average amusement park.
 When these state fair rides come to town, they're set up and broken down quickly, usually only staying up for about a month.
-Since these rides are not permanently reinforced into the ground like a traditional amusement park, it can make the rides unstable.
+Since these rides are not permanently reinforced into the ground like a traditional amusement park, they can be unstable.

 Other common things that can cause injuries at carnivals and state fairs are: